Skip to main content

 The Indiana Statewide Rural Health Network (InSRHN) is a network that was established in 2007 with the mission of supporting rural healthcare organizations as they coordinate services, improve and expand healthcare access, and enhance healthcare delivery for member hospitals and their communities.

-Totaling 24 Critical Access Hospital (CAH) and rural hospital members, InSRHN has maintained financial stability and has grown the corporation by offering fee-for-service technical assistance programs to benefit network members.
+Totaling 29 Critical Access Hospital (CAH) and rural hospital members, InSRHN has maintained financial stability and has grown the corporation by offering a wide variety of technical assistance programs to benefit network members, as well as other services to support their efforts in providing health care solutions to their communities.

-InSRHN member hospitals achieve improved operations and services through the networking activities made available to them, including technical resources, information technology, support services, and network business opportunities (group purchasing, email hosting/web design, board education, leadership support, peer review services, remote pharmacy services, and shared services programs).
+InSRHN member hospitals achieve improved operations and services through the networking activities made available to them, including technical resources, information technology, and support services.
+Member hospitals also have access to business opportunities through select distinct entities including legal services, accounting, audit, tax services, employee staffing, physician group services, revenue cycle services, group purchasing, board education, leadership support, peer review services, remote pharmacy services, and shared services programs.

 Roundtables, or peer discussion groups, influence future planning for the network.
-These statewide meetings, held most often via videoconferencing, offer a chance for peers from member hospitals to collaborate and discuss efficiencies of operations, improvement, obstacles, best practices, trends, and any other topics that may arise.
+These statewide meetings, held both on-site and virtually, offer a chance for peers from member hospitals to collaborate and discuss efficiencies of operations, improvement, obstacles, best practices, trends, and any other topics that may arise.

 Working through the Indiana Rural Health Association (IRHA), initial funding for InSRHN came from a 2007 FORHP Rural Health Network Development Planning grant and a subsequent 2008-2011 FORHP Rural Health Network Development grant.
 Today, network sustainability comes primarily through annual membership dues, with a small portion of revenue coming from a revenue stream from shared savings.